DmytroV95/online-book-store/README.md

       ```

 ## Security
-In this section, we'll cover the security requirements and features of Online Book Store Application.
+In this section, we'll cover the security requirements and features of Book Treasure Application.
 - [Back to application content](#content)
 ####